maelfabien/maelfabien.github.io/_posts/2019-8-19-Explorium5.md

 - Genius.com

 We will consider the following :
-- A song is a hit if it reaches the top 10 of the most trending songs of the moment
+- A song is a hit if it reaches the top 10 of the most trending songs of the year
 - Otherwise, it's not a hit

-# The Data
+# Data

 ## Trends